CodeStix/typed-react-form/docs/examples/Custom-input.md

 ## Custom input

-If the default input types (FormInput, FormSelect ...) do not provide enough functionality for you, you should create a custom input component.
+If the default [`<Field/>`](/typed-react-form/reference/Field) component does not provide enough functionality for you, you can create a custom field component.

 ![custom input](/typed-react-form/images/custominput.gif)